Your 2022 Kickstarter campaign will be a miserable failure…

 Because the best projects always launch on Tuesdays.

 7. Your Kickstarter campaign duration should be between 45-60 days

 The vast majority of successful Kickstarter campaigns make money EVERY DAY that they’re live.

 So the longer a campaign lasts, on average, the more money it’ll make.

 Sure, you’ll have to spend more advertising a longer campaign…

-But for good projects, the trade off is worth it.
+But for highly successful projects, the trade-off is worth it.

 8. Break Kickstarter’s rules and you’ll be killed immediately

 Ok, you won’t really be assassinated.

 But you may wish you were dead when your $500k project gets suspended.